 The terms of eligibility for each award are described in the calendar award description.
 The award descriptions and values are subject to change from year to year; therefore it is important that graduate programs and students select the correct award session when verifying the terms and amounts of a particular award.

 Award descriptions which state "...in consultation with the Faculty of Graduate Studies" are restricted to graduate students.
 These awards are assigned by the Faculty of Graduate Studies.

 Award descriptions which state "... in the case of graduate students, the award is made in consultation with the Faculty of Graduate Studies" are open to both undergraduate and graduate UBC students.
 These awards are assigned by the Student Financial Assistance and Awards office; however, graduate student recommendations for these awards must first be sent to the Faculty of Graduate Studies for review.

 In some cases, students are required to submit a funding application to their graduate program; in other cases, students are considered automatically.
 Students should contact their graduate program to discuss application / nomination procedures.

-Graduate programs are required to provide award recommendations for graduate students to the Faculty of Graduate Studies.
+Graduate programs are required to provide award recommendations for graduate students to Graduate and Postdoctoral Studies.
 Further information can be found on the Department-Recommended Awards page of this website.